nicholaswmin/automap/README.md

 }
 ```

-> The object-graph cannot be entirely constructed by calling `new` and
+The object-graph cannot be entirely constructed by calling `new` and
-> passing it's JSON.
+passing it's JSON.

->
-> The `Building` root will be constructed correctly, but its nested `Flat`s
+The `Building` root will be constructed correctly, but its nested `Flat`s
-> array will not.
+array will not.

-this doesn't work either:
+... and this won't work either:

 ```js
 class Building {